"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 The King was already in failing health by the time the designs for the HMY Britannia were submitted, and the hope was that traveling might help alleviate some of his symptoms.
 However, just two days after the John Brown shipyard in Clydebank, Scotland received the order the King passed away on February 6, 1952.

-It would take just over a year for the ship to be completed, during which its name remained a secret.
-It wasn't announced until the ship's official launch in April of 1953, less than two months before the Queen's coronation.
-Elizabeth cracked a bottle of wine (at the time champagne was considered too extravagant for the launch of a ship) and announced, "I name this ship Britannia… I wish success to her and all who sail in her."
+It would take just over a year for the ship to be completed, during which time its name remained a secret—it wasn't announced until the ship's official launch in April of 1953, less than two months before the Queen's coronation.
+Elizabeth cracked a bottle of English wine (in the post-war era, champagne was considered too extravagant for the launch of a ship) and announced, "I name this ship Britannia… I wish success to her and all who sail in her."

 It was created to double as a hospital.

-When Britannia was first envisioned, less than a decade after the end of World War II, the designers sought to make it as functional as possible, crafting a space that could be converted from an ocean-going royal residence to a seafaring hospital during wartime.
-The main veranda was spaced and re-enforced so that it could support a helicopter landing and the laundry was made much larger than a standard naval vessel to accommodate the potential patients.
+When Britannia was first envisioned, less than a decade after the end of World War II, the designers sought to make it as functional as possible, crafting a space that could be converted from an ocean-going royal residence to a seafaring hospital during any possible future wartime.
+The main veranda was laid out and re-enforced so that it could support a helicopter landing and the laundry was made much larger than on a standard naval vessel to accommodate the potential patients.
 Though the ship was never actually put to that purpose, it was pressed into service on a rescue mission to help evacuate European nationals from South Yemen in 1986.

 The ship was home to a lot of history.